resilmesh2/ISIM/README.md

 * GraphQL subcomponent in the folder `isim_graphql`.

 Database adapter is intended to be an installable package, hence it contains poetry files.
+It contains a cleaner that can be executed according to instructions in the adapter's README.md.

 For more details, please, see README.md files in subcomponents.